mgr4bonjour/coding-problems-top-45/README.md

-This file contains differnt types of coding questions which is most repeated .
+This file contains top 45  coding questions which is most repeated with their solutions and explanation.